An Inside Look at UTI’s CNC Classes

 CNC Basics

-Students also get exposure to the structural parts of a CNC program as well as an introduction to conversational programming.
-You’ll learn about CNC turning machines, and work and toolholding devices, as well as cutting tools used in CNC turning.
+Students also are exposed to the structural parts of a CNC program as well as an introduction to conversational programming.
+You’ll be taught about CNC turning machines, and work and toolholding devices, as well as cutting tools used in CNC turning.
 Included in this course are in-depth conversations regarding the Continuous Improvement component of quality assurance vs. quality control.

 Key takeaways